 For example, one synth designed to mimic the value of the U.S. dollar is called sUSD.
 Another synth, which mimics the Bitcoin price, is called sBTC.
-Still, synths can be created for any asset, be it a commodity like gold or silver, or a fiat currency like the euro or Korean won.
+Still, synths can be created for any asset, be it a commodity like gold or silver, or cash like the euro or Korean won.

 Synths are then able to track the value of other assets using special data feeds, called oracles, which enable users to gain exposure to gains or losses in those markets.

 As of August 2020, Synthetix is among the DeFi projects with the most value locked in its contracts, with over $800 million locked in its contracts according to available data.

 Havven’s goal was to create cryptocurrencies that mimicked the performance of cash like the U.S. dollar or the euro on multiple blockchains, including Ethereum and EOS.

 At the end of 2018, Havven rebranded to Synthetix, at the time expanding its goals to include the creation of synthetic assets for cryptocurrencies and commodities.
 In 2019, Synthetix raised $3.9 million by selling SNX tokens to Framework Ventures.